 A Bachelor of Science in Outdoor Leadership prepares students for work within recreational, educational, developmental and therapeutic agencies.
 Graduates become outdoor leaders prepared to provide effective and environmentally sound outdoor education programs.

 Having experiences in nature is foundational to the program, and students regularly spend time in the field whitewater kayaking and canoeing, rock climbing, rafting, backpacking, caving and completing challenge courses.
 Having these varied skills—and specializing in a few of them—make YHC outdoor leadership majors excellent candidates to complete work experiences during their studies.

-Zach Thompson of Cartersville, Ga., and Will Clement of Statham, Ga., worked as wranglers at SK Horses in Estes Park, Colo., in two locations: National Park Gateway Stables and Cowpoke Corner Corral in Rocky Mountain National Park.
-Thompson and Clement led guided trail rides daily to guests into the mountains with trail destinations climbing to over 9,500 feet.
+Students worked in two locations: National Park Gateway Stables and Cowpoke Corner Corral in Rocky Mountain National Park.
+They led guided trail rides daily to guests into the mountains with trail destinations climbing to over 9,500 feet.

 SOAR was founded in 1977 by an adult with a learning disability who believed that focusing on an